Prague beer scene

 adventurous, this, being a 15-minute bus ride out of Prague and then

-wandering around the university grounds which look like something from some
+a wander around the university grounds which look like something from some

 highlighted in red (NOT the red buildings on the map!) sell the beer so the